|Rating:||9.1 / 10|

 Overall I think this is an excellent pack and it is easy to overlook the few shortcomings.
 I’ve only owned this pack for just over four months now and it has fast become my favourite pack.

-You can still find this older model pack on the internet if you search but the newer model Exos is now firmly entrenched on the market
+This pack is no longer available as new but the newer model Exos is now firmly entrenched on the market

 View showing a ‘Pacific Blue’ version of the Exos 48 litre pack